christophchamp/xtof-devops/src/kiil/kiil_ex02.md

 This creates a postscript file of the structure atlas for each genome.

-5. Making a genome atlas
-For the genome atlas, the procedure is the same as the two previous atlases.
+5. Making a genome atlas: For the genome atlas, the procedure is the same as the two previous atlases.
 Thus we make it in one big step
 ```
 $ foreach genome (AE017042 AE016879 AL111168 AL645882 AP008232 AP009048 BA000021 CP000034)
     gmake $genome.genomeatlas.cf &